Study Finds Women-Authored Research Papers Spend More Time Under Review

 Research articles authored by women spend significantly more time under review than papers authored by men, according to a new study from scholars at the University of Nevada, Reno.

-In an examination of over 7.75 million articles published in biomedical and life sciences journals, the authors found women-authored papers spend 7.4 percent to 14.6 percent longer (7 to 15 days) under review than male-authored papers.
+In an examination of over 7.75 million articles published in biomedical and life sciences journals, the authors found that women-authored papers spend 7.4 percent to 14.6 percent longer (7 to 15 days) under review than male-authored papers.
 This finding held true for papers with women first authors, women corresponding authors, and all-women teams.
 Additionally, the gender gap holds even after controlling for a number of factors, including specific journal, date of publication, number of pages, and number of co-authors.

-According to the research team, their findings suggest for every 50 papers published by a woman, she will have spent on average 350-750 days longer than her male peers waiting for editorial decisions and/or revising her manuscripts
+According to the research team, their findings suggest that for every 50 papers published by a woman, she will have spent on average 350-750 days longer than her male peers waiting for editorial decisions and/or revising her manuscripts

 “Women are underrepresented in academia, especially in STEM fields and senior positions, which seems to be due to women having to face more obstacles than their male peers throughout their careers,” said lead author David Alvarez-Ponce, associate professor of biology at the University of Nevada, Reno.
 “Our analyses contribute to documenting one of these obstacles.”